 4: Hiking the Grand Canyon Bright Angel Trail

-The Grand Canyon is extraordinary.
+The Grand Canyon is extraordinary and families will say it’s one of their favorite things to do in Arizona.
 When I first looked at it I couldn’t take my eyes away.
 The colorful rocks seemed to go down forever into the canyon.
 After we looked in awe for a short while we decided to hike down and explore below the rim.
 We took a short walk and found the Bright Angel Trail.

 This path is less crowded than the rim and has multiple viewpoints that won’t disappoint.
 The path is narrow and there are no guard rails, so this is not for the faint of heart.
 The hike offers many picture spots.
 Like more than you can count.
 We hiked down to the first rest stop which was 1.5 miles down, but remember whatever goes down must come up.
 This is a very difficult hike so plan accordingly.
 Make sure you account for rest stops and drink plenty of water.